THE Vibe Coding Book

 70% Problem

-AI is still not a “silver bullet.”
-It has not solved the problem of “essential complexity”, rather helps along with “accidental complexity” and in many cases even contributes to it.
-The “70% problem” here is the idea that AI can get you 70% of the way, but after a critical point, any more usage simply fails.
+AI is not a “silver bullet.”
+It has not solved the problem of “essential complexity”, rather helps with “accidental complexity” and in many cases even contributes to it.
+The “70% problem” is how AI can get you 70% of the way, but after a critical point, any more usage simply fails.

-The common scenario of vibe-coding is that it will easily generate an MVP for you, but as features start to add up and many more chats are spawned, it will ultimately collapse.
-This phenomenon is largely due to the fact that the AI might understand your intent, but not the “10,000 ft” view of what you’re trying to express.
+The common scenario of vibe-coding is “MVP” generation.
+However, as features start to add up and more chats are spawned, it will ultimately collapse.
+This phenomenon is due to AI’s inability to understand intent in the single file alongside the “10,000 ft” view of what you’re trying to express.

 Diagram as Code

-You see the same thing in the “No-code” space for web design, where all you need is a web designer constructing UI interfaces using UX principles.
-Traditionally, you would have a web developer build out the UI because under the UI is a web browser that intakes HTML/CSS/JS.
+The same thing exists in the “No-code” space for web design, where all you need is a web designer constructing interfaces using design principles.
+Traditionally, you would have a web developer build out the UI because under the UI is a web browser rendering HTML/CSS/JS.

-So all the jobs left are the ones that do “conceptual” work, a layer above what we would call “developer” work; Essentially, they only care about if the app is functioning how it’s supposed to, not how it is functioning.
+All the jobs left are the ones doing “conceptual” work.
+A layer above what we would call “developer” work.
+Essentially, they focus on if the app is functioning how it’s supposed to, not how it is functioning.

-Diagram as Code is that, but for “system design.”
-The idea is that all you would need is a software architect that understands how to wire everything up conceptually; Have them draw a diagram of that system and pass it into some AI tool that writes it all, deploys it, and tacks on all the extras you want.
-Ultimately, a CEO could describe a business function and have the AI build out the system.
+Diagrams have been the best syntax for communicating architectural insight in “system design”.
+The only role a business would hire for is a software architect who understands how to wire everything up conceptually.
+Then have them draw a diagram of the system and pass it into an AI tool to run the implementation.
+That is, until a CEO could describe a business function and have the AI build out the system.

 The 30%